afontaine/ECE421/sparse_matrix/Questions.md

 13. What information does the system require to create a sparse matrix object?
     Remember you are building for a set of unknown customers – what will they want?

+    The system requires two things: size (m, n) and the elements to populate a matrix with.
+This information can be provided in a multitude of ways.
+    Firstly an array of arrays can be provided and the size and non-zero elements will be pulled from that.
+Secondly size can be provided and then a code block that returns the value for element (i, j).
+Finally there are several other helper methods to assist in building common matrixes, like the identity matrix of size n or a scalar matrix of size n and value x.

 14. What are the important quality characteristics of a sparse matrix package?
     Reusability?
 Efficiency?
 Efficiency of what?

+    Both reusability and efficiency are important for a sparse matrix, but out of the two efficiency is the most important.
+This is because sparse matrix is already a speciallized form of a matrix, and as you become more and more specialized reusability goes down.
+Efficiency on the other hand is the sole purpose of the creation of a sparse matrix class.
+Primarily efficiency in storage as the ratio of 0 to non-0 elements increases.
+Efficiency in algorithm run-time is also important to sparse matrices as their sparsity lends itself to implementing more specialized algorithms than the generic matrix ones.
+This is particullarly important in matrix arithmetic like addition and subtraction where adding the non-zero elements would be much easier and faster than adding every element.

+    Other important qualities involve having ways to quickly access and enumerate only the non-zero elements.

 15. How do we generalize 2-D matrices to n-D matrices, where n > 2 – um, sounds like an extensible design?